AbhinavA10/ML-courses/Intro-DL-Keras/README.md

 Shallow Neural Network:
 - neural network with few (1) hidden layers
 - takes only vector inputs
-- doesnt improve after training on a certain amount of data
+- doesn't improve after training on a certain amount of data

 Deep Neural Network:
 - network with many hidden layers and large number of neurons in each layer